 Invest in Education

-Remember that software doesn’t run your business; your team does.
-As you implement new ERP functionality, prioritize education and training to ensure your team optimally uses the software and understands the underlying concepts.
-AI isn’t ready to replace staff, it is ready to leverage their capabilities and give them a huge “mechanical advantage”.
+Remember that software doesn’t run your business — your team does.
+As you implement new ERP functionality, prioritize education and training to ensure your team uses the software optimally and understands the underlying concepts.
+AI isn’t ready to replace staff; it’s ready to leverage their capabilities and give them a huge mechanical advantage.

 Harness the Power of Data

 Manage your data comprehensively and with forethought to allow AI to leverage it across your entire ecosystem.
-Ensure you are providing your AI engine with the necessary capabilities and data to make the best-informed decisions.
+Ensure you’re providing your AI engine with the necessary capabilities and data to make the best-informed decisions.

 Embrace Connectivity

 Connectivity within the supply chain is becoming easier and more compelling.
-There has been a trend toward self-service when it comes to the customer and employee relationship, but don’t ignore connection to all your resources, especially equipment that can communicate.
+There’s been a trend toward self-service in customer and employee relationships, but don’t ignore the need to connect to all your resources, especially equipment capable of communicating.
 Consider how IoT can enhance connectivity with manufacturing and distribution equipment throughout your operations.

-Microsoft is taking ERP in exciting directions, leveraging AI, improved planning functionality and enhanced learning resources – and it is doing this at unprecedented speed.
-Supply chain leaders should prepare for ongoing relationships with their ERP providers, embrace the latest technologies, invest in education, harness the power of data and explore the benefits of increased and smarter connectivity in the ever-evolving world of ERP.
+Microsoft is redefining ERP with agentic AI, automation, cloud innovation and connected data.
+Supply chain leaders should prepare for ongoing relationships with their ERP providers, embrace the latest technologies, invest in education, harness the power of data and explore the benefits of increased and smarter connectivity in their enterprise resource planning practices.